Requirements for public apps on Shopify

 2. App submission contact email

-This is the email that the Shopify Apps QA team uses to contact you about your app submission to the Shopify App Store.
+This is the email we use to contact you about your app submission to the Shopify App Store.
 You should enter the email of the person that will be the primary point of contact for making any necessary changes to your app submission.

 3. Sales and support